artifiner/restavoter/README.md

  * Users can vote on which restaurant they want to have lunch at
  * Only one vote counted per user
  * If user votes again the same day:
-    - If it is before 11:00 we asume that he changed his mind.
+    - If it is before 11:00 we assume that he changed his mind.
     - If it is after 11:00 then it is too late, vote can't be changed

-Each restaurant provides new menu each day.
+Each restaurant provides a new menu each day.

-REST API (consumes and produces JSONs):
+### REST API (consumes and produces JSONs):
  * /rest/restaurants
     - /{id} GET - Get the restaurant with id = {id}
     - GET - Get a full list of restaurants